nytlabs/vision-comparison/README.md

 # Vision API Comparator
 This project shows the different capabilities and responses of Google, Microsoft, and IBM Watson's vision APIs.
-It works in two _extremely_ loosely connected parts:
+It works in two _extremely_ loosely connected parts: a batch processor and a results display.

 ### Installation
 Since `node_modules` is ignored by git, first create a `node_modules` directory, then `mv rgbcolor.js node_modules/.` to put that in the right place.
 You'll then need to run `npm install` to get the rest of what you need.
 There's a package.json here that will include all the requisite dependencies.
 (This will take a lot longer than you might think; the APIs often have to install lots of their own dependencies, and even compile things.
 You may need a FORTRAN compiler [seriously].)